cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 Custom Solvers
 ------------------------------------
-Although ``cvxpy`` supports many different solvers out of the box, it is possible to use custom solvers that are not currently officially supported.
-This could be helpful in prototyping or developing custom solvers tailored to a specific application.
+Although ``cvxpy`` supports many different solvers out of the box, it is also possible to define and use custom solvers.
+This can be helpful in prototyping or developing custom solvers tailored to a specific application.

 To do so, you have to implement a solver class that is a children of ``cvxpy.reductions.solvers.qp_solvers.qp_solver.QpSolver`` or ``cvxpy.reductions.solvers.conic_solvers.conic_solver.ConicSolver``.
 Then you pass an instance of this solver class to ``solver.solve(.)`` as following: